 - Everyone is required to carry a face covering at all times while on campus, in case they encounter an unforeseen situation where at least 6 feet of physical distance cannot be maintained.

-- You may temporarily remove your face covering while drinking or eating in non-instructional spaces.
+- You may temporarily remove your face covering while drinking or eating at a dining room table in a university dining facility or other area designated for dining.
 Eating and drinking in common areas in residence halls is not permitted.

 - Read the policy in full here.